 The aim is to achieve 100% solvency over a period of 19 years and to provide stability in contribution rates by spreading any increases in rates over a period of time.
 Normally this is three years but in some cases an extended period can be granted.
-Solvency is achieved when the funds held, plus future expected investment returns and future contributions, are sufficient to meet expected future pension benefits payable.
+Solvency is achieved when the funds held, plus future expected investment returns and future contributions are sufficient to meet expected future pension benefits payable.
 When an employer's funding level falls significantly short of the 100% funding target, then a deficit recovery plan will be put in place requiring additional contributions from the employer to meet the shortfall.

-At the 2013 actuarial valuation, the fund was assessed as 77% funded (82% at the March 2016 valuation).
-This corresponded to a deficit of $\mathfrak{L}419m$ (2016 valuation: $\mathfrak{L}358m$).
+At the 2016 actuarial valuation, the fund was assessed as 82% funded.
+This corresponded to a deficit of £358m.

-Contribution increases were phased in over the three year period ending 31 March 2017.
-The common contribution rate (ie the rate which all employers in the fund pay) is as follows.
+Contribution increases were phased in over the three year period ending 31 March 2020.
+The common contribution rate (ie the rate which all employers in the fund pay) is as follows: